 Students who have been placed on probation or who have been academically dismissed from their previous school may have their application reviewed by and have a personal interview with the Admissions Committee.
-Students who are dismissed from another college for academic reasons may not be admitted to Clarke as a full-time student until one full academic year after the dismissal.
-Such a student may be admitted as a part-time student (six or fewer hours).

 Students who are dismissed from another college for disciplinary reasons may be asked to provide documentation regarding the nature of the dismissal.